Apartment & Suite Selection

 Selection process for the suites and 10th Avenue Apartments

-Each group will preference their first, second and third choice of living options (Russell Hall, New Hall or 10th Avenue Apartments).
+Each group will preference their first, second and third choice of living options (Russell Hall, Smith Hall or 10th Avenue Apartments).
 If a group is not interested in a second or third choice then they may leave that space blank.
-Suites and apartments have the option of being gender neutral (refer to the information on gender neutral housing).
 The suites will be granted to the groups with the highest average number of points: 3 points for each senior, 2 points for each junior and 1 point for each sophomore (refer to the room selection status information for details on how those are determined).
 Each group will draw a number in case there is a tie for points (lowest number is best).

 - Groups of four interested in living only in one suite in Russell Hall as a group of four will draw one number.

-- Groups of eight interested in living only in New Hall or 10th Avenue Apartments will draw 1 number that will be used.
+- Groups of eight interested in living only in Smith Hall or 10th Avenue Apartments will draw 1 number that will be used.

-- Groups of eight interested in living in New Hall and/or 10th Avenue Apartments as first choice and interested in Russell Hall as second or third choice will draw 2 numbers: one for New Hall/10th Avenue Apartments/Russell Hall Suite 1 and one for Russell Hall Suite 2.
+- Groups of eight interested in living in Smith Hall and/or 10th Avenue Apartments as first choice and interested in Russell Hall as second or third choice will draw 2 numbers: one for Smith Hall/10th Avenue Apartments/Russell Hall Suite 1 and one for Russell Hall Suite 2.

 Lottery number "carryover"

 Because each lottery is separate, numbers do not transfer from one lottery to another and "expire" at the conclusion of that lottery.
 This means that a Wilch Lottery number is void at the end of the Wilch Lottery and cannot be used in the Suites and 10th Avenue Apartments Lottery.
-A Sleep Inn lottery number is void at the conclusion of the Sleep Inn lottery and cannot be used in the general numbers draw lottery.
+All apartment and suite lottery numbers are void at the conclusion of that lottery and cannot be used in the general numbers draw lottery.

 Meal plans and billing